microsoft/TailwindTraders-Website/README.md

 You need to build & push the docker image for the web.
 You can use `docker-compose` for this task.
 You **must set two environment variables** before launching compose:

-* `TAG`: Tag to use for the generated docker image.
+- `TAG`: Tag to use for the generated docker image.
-* `REPOSITORY`: Must be the login server of the ACR where Backend is installed.
+- `REGISTRY`: Must be the login server of the ACR where Backend is installed.

 Then you need to login into the ACR by typing: `docker login -u <username> -p <password> <acr-login-server>` where `<username>` and `<password>` are the ACR credentials.